gflohr/Locale-XGettext/samples/README.md

 Java you have to run the command "sudo cpan install Inline::Java::Class" (not just "Inline::Java").

+Following is a list of possible candidate languages for that "Inline::*" bindings exists:

+* C
+* C++
+* Guile
+* Java
+* Lua
+* Python
+* Ruby
+* Tcl

+The list is not complete, but the languages Go and JavaScript (via NodeJS) are still missing at the time of this writing.

 # Walk-through example for Python

 Let's look at a step-by-step instruction for writing an xgettext